PrincetonUniversity/PsyNeuLink/docs/source/index.rst

 Overview and "Sampler"
 ----------------------

+PsyNeuLink is written in Python, and conforms to the syntax and coding standards for the language.
+The secionts below provide some examples of what PsyNeuLink models look like and some of its capabilities.
+`Structure_Basic_Constructs` provides an overview of PsyNeuLink Components, Compositions, and their execution.
+The `UsersGuide` provides a more thorough description of how PsyNeuLink is organized and its basic principles of operation.
+The `Tutorial` provides an interactive guide to the construction of models using PsyNeuLink.

 Basics
 ~~~~~~

-PsyNeuLink is written in Python, and conforms to the syntax and coding standards for the language.
 PsyNeuLink models are made of `Components <Component>` and `Compositions <Composition>`:
 Components are objects that perform a specific function, and Compositions are used to combine Components into an
 executable model.
 There are two primary kinds of Components:  `Mechanisms <Mechanism>` and `Projections <Projection>`.